 Our club meets every Tuesday morning for one hour with each program item scheduled to the minute.
 We are very conscious of starting and finishing on time as our members have to go to work, university or other activities.

-A weekly agenda is published by VPE and sent to members subscribed to the club mailing list.
+A weekly agenda is published by Vice President Education (VPE) and sent to members subscribed to the club mailing list.
 If you would like to visit our meeting, please contact our VPE or one of the committee members and request an agenda.

 This is what happens at a typical meeting:

 7.15 The Sergeant-at-Arms calls the meeting to order and introduces the meeting theme which is revisited in the Table Topic Session.

 7.17 The Chairman manages the meeting program, calls for apologies, checks that every role has been assigned, then introduces other people in turn.

 7.20 “My Two Minutes” is a two minute talk.
 This role is a great opportunity to share something with members – be it a joke, toast, information or story.

 7.23 The Toastmaster introduces members delivering prepared speeches then later introduces each evaluator.
 The Toastmaster tells the audience the speaker’s objectives, time and speech title.

 Evaluators read the speech objectives before hearing the speaker then delivers both an oral and written evaluation of the speech.
 Evaluation is an important part of training within Toastmasters, and a good Evaluator will listen carefully and give praise for good points and advice on areas that could be improved in future.